Audubon Activists: Receive action alerts about ways to advocate for wildlife and habitat across the state. Sign up!

-Friends and Advocates of Urban Natural Areas (FAUNA)
+Friends and Advocates of Urban Natural Areas (FAUNA): FAUNA is

-The observations of citizens can play an invaluable role in helping us track, understand, and manage our local wildlife populations.
-Audubon has long been a pioneer in getting citizens involved in wildlife research.
-These are a great way to have fun, learn about the natural world, and make a difference for wildlife.
-Oregon hosts 486 species of birds, the fifth most avian diversity rich state in the nation, 209 of which spend part or all of their lives in the Portland area!
+Portland Audubon has long been a pioneer in getting citizens involved in wildlife research.
+Our projects focus on the intersection of our urban environment with the ecology, biology, and natural history of birds and other wildlife in the Portland metro area.
+These efforts play an invaluable role in helping us track, understand and manage our local wildlife populations, as well as help influence public policy.
+Participation in these projects is a great way to have fun, learn about the natural world, and make a difference for wildlife.
+Oregon hosts 486 species of birds - making it the fifth richest in avian diversity in the nation - 209 of which spend part or all of their lives in the Portland area!
 You don’t need a PhD.
 All you need is a desire to learn, a love of birds and the patience to observe the natural world.

 Marbled Murrelet Training and Survey